 Filing a Houston Truck Accident Lawsuit

 While settling your case quickly for fair compensation is the best result, that is not always possible.
-Sometimes, you have to go to court to get what you deserve for your truck accident injuries.
+Sometimes, you have to sue to get what you deserve for your truck accident injuries.
+In many cases, lawsuits do not go to a jury trial—instead, settling before the trial date.
+If you do go to trial, our lawyers will represent you and present the strongest evidence available to support your case.

 Your lawsuit will begin when your attorney files your complaint with the court and serves it on the defendant.
 After the initial motions in the case, your lawsuit will move to the discovery process, where you can request documents and information from the defendant.
 At some point, you may end up in a deposition where you will need to answer questions under oath.
 After discovery, the case will move to a hearing in front of a jury with witnesses.